This is the third blog post of a five-part series.

 - To list the pros and cons of each one

 But first, an important note: Partnerships between merchants and fraud prevention vendors last 3-5 years on average.
 And once you integrate with a vendor, only a catastrophe will make you switch.
-For this reason, it is critical to conduct a thorough evaluation process to ensure the right decision is taken.
+For this reason, it is critical to ensure the right decision is reached.

 The world of fraud has evolved in the past 5-10 years. eCommerce is ever-changing, fraudsters are becoming much more sophisticated and machine learning technology has become the dominant new tech innovation.
 Before you can choose a fraud prevention solution, you should know and understand the different types of solutions, technologies and business models available.